patters-match/gba-emu-compilation-builders/README.md

 #### MSXAdvance
 - the BIOS you need is "MSX System v1.0 + MSX BASIC (1983)(Microsoft)[MSX.ROM]"
 - R+Start to bring up the virtual keyboard
-- the emulator does not auto-select the correct mappper.
+- the emulator does not auto-select the correct mapper.
 You often need to change this (typically to Konami5) in Other Settings and restart the emulator for it to take effect
 - [compatibility list](https://web.archive.org/web/20070612060046/http://boards.pocketheaven.com/viewtopic.php?t=3768)
 - [versions 0.3 and 0.4 are broken](https://gbatemp.net/threads/msxadvance-compatibility-many-games-in-gamelist-txt-dont-work.609615/)
 #### PCEAdvance